- Find out what Japan’s Nikkei 225 is all about for investors.

 - Pros and cons of investing in the Nikkei 225.

-The Tokyo Stock Exchange – Asia’s largest and the third largest in the world, measured by market capitalisation – has, like all other leading global exchanges, a series of market indices which act as barometers for the price movements on the exchange and as an indication of the state of the Japanese economy in general.
-One of the leading Japanese indices is the Nikkei 225.
+The Tokyo Stock Exchange – Asia’s largest and the third largest in the world, measured by market capitalization – has, like all other leading global exchanges, a series of market indexes which act as barometers for the price movements on the exchange and as an indication of the state of the Japanese economy in general.
+One of the leading Japanese indexes is the Nikkei 225.

-This guide has everything you need to know about investing in Nikkei 225 shares, ETFs, and index trackers from Australia.
+This guide has everything you need to know about investing in Nikkei 225 shares, ETFs, and index trackers from Canada.

 Coming up next